Connect with others who understand.

 What Is the Hammersmith Functional Motor Scale for SMA?

+The HFMS was created for people with SMA whose mobility is limited.
+This tool was originally developed to be used for children with SMA types 2 and 3 who are more than 30 months of age.
 The purpose of the scale is to gather information on a person’s disease progression and their motor (movement) abilities.
-The scale consists of 20 scored activitiesincluding sitting, rolling, crawling, and standing — that are designed to be easy to use, quick, self-explanatory, reliable, and reproducible.
+The scale consists of 20 scored activities, with a maximum score of 40 points.
+It’s designed to be easy to use, quick, self-explanatory, reliable, and reproducible.

 Why Is the Hammersmith Functional Motor Scale Important?

-The HFMS is an important tool for individuals and health care providers.
-It’s even used by researchers in clinical trials who are testing new treatments and supportive technologies for people with SMA.
+The HFMS is an important tool for individuals with SMA and their healthcare providers.
+It’s also used by researchers in clinical trials who are testing new treatments and supportive technologies for people with SMA.
 The scores gathered from the scale help provide a personal history of an individual’s physical abilities.
-A person’s HFMS record can be used to confirm changes in their motor functions.
+Because of this, a person’s HFMS record can be used to confirm changes in their motor ability.

 Tracking Disease Progression and Evaluating Treatment

-The HFMS is an important tool to track changes in a person with SMA’s motor-function skills over time.
-Doctors need functional scales like the HFMS to determine whether a person’s motor functions are improving.
+The HFMS is an important tool to track changes in motor function skills over time.
+Doctors need functional scales like the HFMS to determine whether a person’s motor functions are getting better or worse.
 This will help assess whether their current treatments are effective or whether changes should be made to their treatment plan.

 Validating Treatment